Husky Feeding Guide

-Up to the age of three or four months your puppy should eat in the morning, early afternoon, and early evening.
-Between four and eight months (give or take a month) cut back to two meals, then by 9 months your puppy will be large enough to get through on one meal a day.
+Up to the age of 3 or 4 months, your puppy should eat in the morning, early afternoon, and early evening.
+Between 4 and 8 months (give or take a month) cut back to two meals, then by 9 months your puppy will be large enough to get through on one meal a day.

 Watch the weight